sen-h/VidOS/README.md

 ~~* make isolinux quieter (or silent)~~ *implemented with optional patch*

-* figure out efi bootstub stuff
+* figure out efi bootstub stuff *probably in next release*

 ~~* more codec support~~ *supports the 3 major web codecs*

 ~~* support for a playlist of mulitple videos instead of just one~~ *implemented*

 * support ARM64/rpi4 *in process*

+* more hw platform support

 # Licence